GregoryRash6/lemonade_insurance_case_study/README.md

 * Daniel Schreiber and Shai Wininger founded Lemonade and now serve as the CEO and President & COO, respectively.

 <!-- How did the idea for the company come about? -->
 * The idea for the company came about when the founders were tired of the traditional insurance model.
 They have stated that it lacked technology and transparency.
-Lemonaede's business model is different from traditional insurance models because they take a flat fee, so they are motivated to handle claims quickly.
+Lemonade's business model is different from traditional insurance models because they take a flat fee, so they are motivated to handle claims quickly.

 <!-- How is the company funded?
 How much funding have they received? -->
 * Lemonade has been funded by a series of investors, including Aleph, Sequoia Capital Israel, Allianz, and Softbank.
 In total, they have received $480 million in funding.